ppopoff/scala-course/README.md

 ==========================================

 ## What this course is all about?
 This course is not only about Scala.
-Scala is complicated language, and it will be impossible to cover all syntactic features in the scope of this course.
+Scala is complicated language: which means that it will be impossible to cover all syntactic features in the scope of this course.
 And we're not even trying.
-If you want to learn all syntactic elements of the language, I would propose you to study them by yourself.
+If you wish to learn all syntactic elements of the language, you'd better find a huge book for the job.

-The target of this course is to teach you functional thinking.
-Because it is the most sophisticated thing you may face with, while programming in Scala.
+The target of this course is to teach you some basics of functional thinking.
+Because it is the most sophisticated thing you may possibly face with, while programming in Scala.
 Scala is widely adopted language in the industry.
 It resembles parts of classical Object-oriented programming and elements of Functional programming.
 It has glide learning curve.
 That's why Scala is used as a host language for this course.

 ## Preconditions
 We assume that you learned the basics of Object-Oriented programming.
-We expect you to know the differences between classes and objects, abstract classes and interfaces, knowledge of gang of four patterns like singleton or factory.
+We expect you to know the differences between classes and objects, abstract classes and interfaces, knowledge of some of the "Gang of four" patterns like singleton or factory.
 It could be great if you already know what is lambda expression or high-order functions.
 But this knowledge is not required.
 If you know the various differences between different types of morphisms.
 If you know differences between isomorphism and catamorphism, you better to check another course.
 And yes.
 It was the last time I used those words.
 Trust me!
-(fingers crossed)

-## The course organization
+## The course structure and organization
-The course consists of tho parts: textbook and codebook.
+The course consists of three parts: textbook, codebook and the studying plan (this page obviously).
 Textbook contains a number of chapters that are represented as markdown files.
 Each chapter contains a number of parts that contain theoretical materials, and assignments in `assignment.md` file.

   1. the Textbook consists of
     - a number of topics that contain theoretical materials that will be enough to complete the practical part of the course.
     - hyperlinks to various resources where you can read more about the topic
-  2. Code book contains a set of templates for practical part.
+  2. Code book contains a set of templates with stubs for practical part.

+## The timeline
+It shouldn't take more than 2-3 weeks to complete the course with it's assignments.
+The Studying plan contains a bird eye's view on the whole program, please check it first.

 ## How to view the course materials.
 To view `Markdown` text you can: